How to Set Up WPForms and WPESignature

 ApproveMe's WPESignature requires a few more plugins/add-ons so you can unlock the power and automate WPForms workflows, with legally binding Digital Signatures.
 You’ll need to download the following:

-To learn more about stand alone documents, check out the stand alone document documentation page here!
+To learn more about stand alone documents, check out this helpful article.

 This step is optional and will vary based on your desired outcome.